How to navigate your organization’s successful path to change

 “Making 40 changes in one year – with many having impacts on the skills, compensation, and efficiency metrics – required substantial planning.
 We worked with a cross-functional team to put together plans to integrate the most significant initiatives first so that the airline minimized disruptions, overcame resistance, and realized efficiency and cost savings more quickly.

 “We helped the team complete a gap analysis for each of the initiatives to describe the current and future states, and we helped them identify the specific gaps that needed to be addressed.

-“We also guided the team in completing analysis of the stakeholders – what their needs, concerns and influencers were on each of the change projects.
+“We also guided the team in completing analysis of the stakeholders – what their needs, concern, and influencers were on each of the change projects.
 In dealing with these issues, we helped to construct adoption strategies, communication plans and action task lists to ensure that the initiatives and teams remained on message, integrated, and aligned in purpose.
-Finally, we facilitated the group in identifying risks to successful execution and action plans to mitigate them."
+Finally, we facilitated the group in identifying risks to successful execution and action plans to mitigate them.”

 Clearly, managing change is not all about the change itself; in fact, most of our work deals with the more emotional, less rational side of the ride toward change – motivating the elephant.

 A couple of years ago in a newsletter written at the depth of the recession, I discussed Ram Charan’s book that offers “Six Essential Leadership Traits for Hard Times”.
 The same skills needed to weather the changes brought about by a downturn are valuable in leading a company into better times.

 But as a change leader, you might also want to evaluate your team’s skills in dealing with the emotional aspects of change:

 - Can they address the right questions?
 Among them: Where are we meeting resistance?
 What do our employees need to affect this change?
 How can we influence them to support the change?
 What is the next milestone?

 Failure to bring the organization along with you can ensure individual and collective resistance, along with reactions to the change ranging from apathy to downright sabotage.